Go to the table of contents.

 read

-line into words.
-If no names are supplied, the line read is assigned to the
+If no names are supplied, the line is assigned to $REPLY with tabs replaced by a single space.

 -r a backslash-newline pair is not ignored, and the backslash is considered to be part of the line.

--p prompt Display prompt, before attempting to read any input, if input is coming from a terminal.
+-p prompt Display prompt, before reading input, if input is coming from a terminal.

--e Readline (Command Line Editing) is used to obtain the line.
+-e Readline is used to obtain the line.

 readarray|mapfile

-returns success (0) unless an invalid option is given or the given array ARRAY is set readonly.
+returns success (0) unless an invalid option is given or the array is readonly.

--c QUANTUM the number of lines that have to be read between every call to the callback.
-The default 5000
+-c quantum number of lines that have to be read between calls to the callback.
+The default 5000 !

 -f each name refers to a shell function.